 At RAS, Excel was our avenue to analytics for several years.
 Our data source was a data warehouse on SQL Server.

 Each morning, our administrative staff would refresh the Excel spreadsheets, and email them out to our executives to be reviewed.
-This was fine except when large sets of data needed to be analyzed, the performance of these spreadsheets reduced.
+This was fine and with some useful Tools for conjoint analysis in Excel we saw reasonable productivity with small to medium levels of data.
+But when large sets of data needed to be analyzed, the performance of these spreadsheets reduced.
 This caused data distribution to become cumbersome.
 Spreadsheets took longer to open.
 Visualizations took longer to render.
 Users with commodity hardware found it too difficult to consume data.

 Additionally, our staff was not aware about all the datasets in RAS’s data warehouse.
 This resulted in our staff reviewing only a portion of the story.
 Putting together a cohesive story using various datasets became harder.
 There was no evidence that the spreadsheet attachments were opened.
 There was no evidence of decisions being made based on those spreadsheets, either.